-The X-coordinate field contains a 4-octet single precision floating point value.
+(#1499)The X-coordinate field contains the X-coordinate of the central point of the arcband, encoded as a floating point value.

-The Y-coordinate field contains a 4-octet single precision floating point value.
+(#1499)The Y-coordinate field contains the Y-coordinate of the central point of the arcband, encoded as a floating point value.

-The Inner Radius field contains a 4-octet single precision floating point value.
+The Inner Radius field contains the inner radius of the arcband, encoded as a floating point value.

-The Outer Radius field contains a 4-octet single precision floating point value.
+The Outer Radius field contains the outer radius of the arcband, encoded as a floating point value.

-The Start Angle field contains an unsigned integer between 0 and 359.
+The Start Angle field contains the start angle of the arcband in degrees.

-The Opening Angle field contains an unsigned integer between 0 and 359.
+The Opening Angle field contains the opening angle of the arcband in degrees.